-- (e) Figures must be commenced from rest at the intersecting point of two circles.
-The only exceptions to this are Figures 1c, 1d, 2c and 2d which may be commenced on the long axis at the end of a set of circles. - Starts must be made with a single push from a stationary position without lunging, buckling or double leans.
+(d) Figures must be commenced from rest at the intersecting point of 2 circles.
+The only exceptions to this are Figures 1c, 1d, 2c and 2d which may be commenced on the long axis at the end of a set of circles.

+Starts must be made with a single push from a stationary position without lunging, buckling or double leans.
 The starting edge should be a pure edge without flats or sub-curves.
 No impetus may be taken from the foot, which is about to become the tracing foot, ie double tracking is not permitted.
-Every stroke should be taken from the four wheels and not the toe stop. - (f) The Referee shall signal the start and finish of each figure with one whistle blast on each occasion.
-When two tests are being run simultaneously, a verbal command shall be given to start and finish. - (g) The Referee shall inform the candidate, which figure is to be skated and shall see that the candidate starts the figure into the correct circle and on the correct foot and edge. - (h) Any skater making an appeal to the Referee for a second strike off after fouling in the first third of the first circle may have such re-start without penalty.
-A third strike off will incur an automatic penalty of 1.0. - (i) If the skater is interfered with in any way which causes him to fall or stop, the Referee shall allow the skater to start the figure anew.
+Every stroke should be taken from the 4 wheels and not the toe stop.

+- (e) The Referee shall signal the start and finish of each figure with 1 whistle blast or verbal thank you.
+When 2 tests are being run simultaneously, a verbal command shall be given to start and finish. - (f) The Referee shall inform the skaters which figures are to be skated and any instructions at the start of a competition.
+The refer will tell the candidate which figure is to be skated in a test.
+It is the referee's responsibility to ensure the skater starts the figure into the correct circle and on the correct foot and edge. - (g) Any skater making an appeal to the Referee for a second strike off after fouling in the first third of the first circle may have such re-start without penalty.
+A third strike off will incur an automatic penalty of 1.0. - (h) If the skater is interfered with in any way which causes him to fall or stop, the Referee shall allow the skater to start the figure anew.
 The referee instructs the skater to skate the figure anew.
 Judging re-starts from the point of interruption.
 No penalty is involved.
-The Referee may allow whatever period of rest the Referee deems necessary. - (j) EARLY TAKE-OFF Due to lack of momentum
+The Referee may allow whatever period of rest the Referee deems necessary. - (i) EARLY TAKE-OFF due to lack of momentum and foot for the completion of the circle.

-A take-off of more than two skate lengths before the junction of the long and short axis is not to be judged as an early take-off.
-This is a failure to complete the circle and the Referee shall stop the skater and re-start him, at the point of failure, on the correct edge and foot for the completion of the circle.
 The skater is to finish the circle and commence the next take-off at the junction of the long and short axis.

+A take-off of more than 2 skate lengths before the junction of the long and short axis due to lack of momentum that would otherwise cause a stop is not to be judged as an early take-off.
+This is a failure to complete the circle and the Referee shall stop the skater and re-start him, at the point of failure, on the correct edge